cubem10/android_build_environment_macos/README.md

 # android_build_environment_macos
-Setting up Android build environment with one script **This is tested on macOS 10.15.5 Catalina, and runs with zsh shell. **
+Setting up Android build environment with one script.
+Tested on macOS 10.15.5(19F101) Catalina running on x86 Mac with zsh shells.
+It might not work on higher version (e.x. macOS Big Sur)